m4b/rdr/README.md

 It should output something like: `ELF X86_64 DYN @ 0x20920`.
 Which is boring.

-You can pass it various flags, `-e` for printing the exports found in the binary (see this post on [ELF exports](http://www.m4b.io/elf/export/binary/analysis/2015/05/25/what-is-an-elf-export.html#conclusion) for what I'm counting as an "export"), `-i` for imports, etc.  For mach-o binaries, exporthood and importhood are clearly defined, so blog posts detailing this aren't necessary (unless you want a [detailed analysis of the binary format](http://www.m4b.io/reverse/engineering/mach/binaries/2015/03/29/mach-binaries.html)).
+You can pass it various flags, `-e` for printing the exports found in the binary (see this post on [ELF exports](http://www.m4b.io/elf/export/binary/analysis/2015/05/25/what-is-an-elf-export.html#conclusion) for what I'm counting as an "export"), `-i` for imports, etc.  For mach-o and PE32 binaries, exporthood and importhood are clearly defined, so blog posts detailing this isn't necessary (unless you want a [detailed analysis of the mach binary format](http://www.m4b.io/reverse/engineering/mach/binaries/2015/03/29/mach-binaries.html)).

 Some examples:

+* `rdr -v` - prints the version
 * `rdr -h` - prints a help menu
-* `rdr -h /usr/lib/libc.so.6` - prints the program headers, bookkeeping data, and other beaurocratic aspects of binaries, just to confuse you.
+* `rdr -h /usr/lib/libc.so.6` - prints the program headers, bookkeeping data, and other beaurocratic aspects of binaries specific to the format your analyzing
 * `rdr -f printf /usr/lib/libc.so.6` - searches the `libc.so.6` binary for an exported symbol named _exactly_ "printf", and if found, prints its binary offset and size (in bytes).  _Watch out for_ `_` prefixed symbols in mach and compiler private symbols in ELF.
 Definitely watch out for funny (`$`) symbols, like in mach-o Objective C binaries; you'll need to quote the symbol name to escape them, otherwise bash gets mad.
 Future: regexp multiple returns, and searching imports as well.
+* `rdr -D -f printf /usr/lib/libc.so.6` - disassembles the printf symbol if it's found.
 * `rdr -l /usr/lib/libc.so.6` - lists the dynamic libraries `libc.so.6` _explicitly_ depends on (I'm looking at _you_ `dlsym`).
-* `rdr -i /usr/lib/libc.so.6` - lists the imports the binary depends on.  **NOTE** when run on linux binaries, if a system map has been built, it will use that to lookup where the symbol could have come from for you.
+* `rdr -i /usr/lib/libc.so.6` - lists the imports the binary depends on.  **NOTE** when run on linux ELF binaries, if a system map has been built, it will use that to resolve the import's library.
 Depending on your machine, can add a slight delay; sorry bout that.
-On `mach-o` this delay caused by an extra lookup isn't necessary, since imports are required to state where they come from, because the format was built by sane people (more or less).
+On mach-o and PE this delay caused by an extra lookup isn't necessary, since imports are required to state where they come from, because the format was built by sane people (more or less).
 * `rdr -g /usr/lib/libz.so.1.2.8` - graphs the libraries, imports, and exports of `libz.so.1.2.8`; run `dot -O -n -Tpng libz.so.1.2.8.gv` to make a pretty picture.
 Does a simple, hackish check to see if `dot` is in your `${PATH}`, and if so, runs the above dot command for you - you should probably just install it before you run this.
 [See the examples](#examples) for `rdr` output.
-Here is an example of the linux output
 * `rdr -s /usr/lib/libc.so.6` - print the nlist/strippable symbol table, if it exists.
 Crappy programs like `nm` _only_ use the strippable symbol table, even for exports and imports.
-* `rdr -v /usr/lib/libc.so.6` - print everything.
+* `rdr -v /usr/lib/libc.so.6` - print everything; you have been warned.

 ## Symbol Map

 `rdr` can create a "symbol map" for you, in `${HOME}/.rdr/`.
 What's that you ask?
-It's a map from `exported symbol name -> list of symbol info`, where symbol information is offset, size, exporting library, etc.
+It's a map from `exported symbol name -> list of exported symbols`, where symbol information is offset, size, exporting library, etc.  In the future I will add tags to the symbol; I'll explain what that means when the time comes.

-It is a map from keys of symbol names to _lists_ of symbol information, because symbol-to-symbol information is _not a function_.
+But in other words, this is a map from keys of symbol names to _lists_ of symbol information, because symbol-to-symbol information is _not a function_.
 To put that less technically: for any given symbol name, `malloc` for example, you can have multiple libraries which provide (export) that same exact symbol.
 It is a one to many relationship.

 Nevertheless, with such a map, we can perform a variety of useful activities, like looking up a symbol's offset in a library, its size, etc.